Helping you free your child of an eating disorder

 Advance information: what’s for lunch?

-Some youngsters find a meal easier with advance information.[iii]
-Presumably they use the time to self-soothe.
+Plenty of youngsters find a meal easier when they have advance information.[iv]
+Presumably, they use the time to self-soothe.
 My daughter was the opposite: any prior knowledge made her anxiety and resistance shoot up.
-She’d ask what we were planning for dinner, and we’d say, ‘It’s better you find out when we serve it.’
+So we learned.
+When she asked what we were planning for dinner, we’d say, ‘It’s better you find out when we serve it.’
 Soon, she relaxed into acceptance.
 We discovered that she could rise to extreme challenges if they were sprung on her without warning.
-The anxiety would rise in the moment and we might get an earful, but this was nothing compared to all the anorexic distress that swirled round her head if she knew what was coming.
+Her anxiety would rise in the moment, and we might get an earful, but this was nothing compared to all the anorexic distress that swirled around her head if she knew what was coming.

 You will learn from experience what best suits your child.